fingerprintjs/fingerprintjs-pro-gtm/README.md

 Some advanced JavaScript agent properties (`tlsEndpoint`, `disableTls`, and `storageKey`) are not currently supported.
 If you require to use these features in the GTM, please contact [support](mailto:support@fingerprint.com).

 Ad-blocking browser extensions such as AdBlock, uBlock Origin, etc., can block all scripts served by Google Tag Manager, including Fingerprint.
 If this is a problem for your use case, see Google Tag Manager documentation for [Server-side tagging](https://developers.google.com/tag-platform/tag-manager/server-side) and [Custom domain configuration](https://developers.google.com/tag-platform/tag-manager/server-side/custom-domain).

+## Support and Feedback

+To report problems, ask questions or provide feedback, please use [Issues](https://github.com/fingerprintjs/fingerprintjs-pro-gtm/issues).
+If you need private support, you can email us at [oss-support@fingerprint.com](mailto:oss-support@fingerprint.com).

+## License

+This project is licensed under the [MIT license](https://github.com/fingerprintjs/fingerprintjs-pro-gtm/blob/main/LICENSE).